TheJacksonLaboratory/mergegtfs/README.md

 named `union.xrefs.tsv`.
 You can change the prefix `union` using the parameter `--output_prefix`.

+The output GTF2.2 formatted file includes 'exon' and 'transcript' features, both with attributes (in order) `gene_id` and `transcript_id`.

 Transcripts are merged based on the tolerances set with `--tol_tss`, `--tol_sj`, and `--tol_tts`.
 These tolerances are used when comparing coordinates of corresponding exons from two transcripts.
-If the strand or the number of exons differs between two transcripts, the transcripts will not be merged.
-If, for any exon, the coordinates of the exon of one transcript differ from those of the corresponding exon of the second transcript by more than the specified tolerances, those transcripts will not be merged.
-If the strands are the same, the number of exons are the same, and all the exon coordinates do not differ by more than the specified tolerances, the two transcripts will be merged.
-When merging, if the start coordinate of the first exon of one transcript is before the start coordinate of the first exon of a matching transcript, the first transcript will be kept as the exemplar.
+If the number of exons differs between two transcripts, the transcripts will not be merged.
+If any exon of one transcript lays on a different strand than the corresponding exon of the other transcript, the transcripts will not be merged.
+If, for any exon, the coordinates of the exon of one transcript differ from those of the corresponding exon of the second transcript by more than the specified tolerances, the transcripts will not be merged.
+If the number of exons are the same, the strands of corresponding exons are the same, and all the exon coordinates do not differ by more than the specified tolerances, the two transcripts will be merged.

+When merging two transcripts, if the start coordinate of the first exon of the first transcript is before the start coordinate of the first exon of the second transcript, the first transcript will be kept as the exemplar.
 If start coordinates match, the transcript from the first file listed in the `gtf_list_file` will serve as exemplar.
 If both transcripts have the same start coordinates and come from the same file, the one which occurs first in the file is used as exemplar.
 Merging is tracked in `union.xrefs.tsv`.
 Whether a transcript was used as exemplar or not is recorded in the `exemplar` column.

 Transcripts are grouped into genes based on the parameters `--p_exon_overlap`, and `--p_exons_overlap`.
 In order for two transcripts to